macnaughtond/distracted-driver/README.md

 #### Table 1
 ![alt text](./table-1.png "Results Table 1")

-Table 1 shows the loss of various models calculated as 0.31x(Kaggle Public Leaderboard Loss) + 0.69*(Kaggle Private Leaderboard Loss).
+Table 1 shows the loss* of various models as calculated by data provided by kaggle's submission evaluator.

 Freezing the first 10/31 layers and mild retraining of the remaining convolutional layers seemed to produce a lower loss than when all of the convolutional layers were retrained and none of the layers were retrained.

+* Loss (calculated as weighted average) = 0.31x(Kaggle Public Leaderboard Loss) + 0.69*(Kaggle Private Leaderboard Loss).

 ### Vgg16 vs Resnet50 vs InceptionV3